Critical fluctuations of the proton density in A+A collisions at $158A$ GeV: Results

-The fitting procedure is influenced by several systematic uncertainties due to: \begin{enumerate}[(i)] \item The correlation among $\Delta F_2(M)^{(e)}$-values for consecutive $M^2$s.
+The fitting procedure is influenced by several systematic uncertainties due to: \begin{enumerate}[(i)] \item The correlation among $\Delta F_2^{(e)}(M)$ values for consecutive $M^2$s.
 This is in fact taken into account by the resampling method.
-However, since this treatment is implicit, we employed also the sparse binning (SB) method \cite{SparseBinning} as an additional estimator of the error, using in the PF only $\Delta F_2^{(e)}(M)$ values for $M$s that are widely apart in order to avoid strong bin correlations.
+However, since this treatment is implicit, we employed also the sparse binning (SB) method\footnote{\mbox{N. Davis} and \mbox{F. K. Diakonos}, in preparation.} as an additional estimator of the systematic error, using in the PF only $\Delta F_2^{(e)}(M)$ values for $M$s that are widely apart in order to avoid strong bin correlations.
 In this case we used only one sample (the original data set) in the calculations.
-Changing the distance $\delta M$ between the subsequent $M$s of the $\Delta F_2^{(e)}(M)$ values used in the fit, one obtains a corresponding set of $\phi_2$ values which in turn lead to a mean value $\phi_{2,SB}$ and a standard deviation $\delta \phi_{2,SB}$ for each analysed system (Table \ref{tab:table1}).
-We used spacings of $\delta M=3, 4, 5, 6, 7$. \item The $M^2_{min}$-value, for which we checked the sensitivity of $\phi_2$ to $M^2_{min}$ for all three systems.
-Similarly as in the SB case, we considered only the original data set and we obtained a set of $\phi_2$ values (one for each $M^2_{min}$, from $5000$ to $10000$ in steps of $1000$) leading to a mean value $\phi_{2,M^2}$ and a standard deviation $\delta \phi_{2,M^2}$ (Table \ref{tab:table1}). \item The proton purity.
-The uncertainty due to it was estimated by the magnitude $\delta \phi_{2,p}$ of the change of the $\phi_2$-value repeating the $\phi_2$-calculation with the requirement of 80\% proton purity in Pb+Pb.
-The results (mean value and standard deviation) are shown as $\phi_{2,p}\pm \delta \phi_{2,p}$ (Table \ref{tab:table1}, only for Pb).
-An increase of purity for ``Si"+Si and ``C"+C is not possible due to insufficient statistics.
-However the background is expected to be smaller in these systems and therefore the uncertainty for Pb+Pb represents an upper limit. \end{enumerate}
+Changing the distance $\delta M$ between the subsequent $M$s of the $\Delta F_2^{(e)}(M)$ values used in the fit, one obtains a set of $\phi_2$ values which leads to a mean value $\phi_{2,SB} = 0.87$ and a standard deviation $\delta \phi_{2,SB}= 0.08$.
+We used spacings of $\delta M=2 \ldots 8$. \item The $M^2_{min}$-value.
+We checked the sensitivity of the fitted value of $\phi_2$ to $M^2_{min}$.
+Similarly as in the SB case, we considered only the original data set and we obtained a set of $\phi_2$ values (one for each $M^2_{min}$, from $6000$ to $12000$ in steps of $1000$) leading to a mean value $\phi_{2,M^2} = 0.82$ and a standard deviation $\delta \phi_{2,M^2} = 0.14$. \item The $q_{inv}$-cutoff value.
+We performed the intermittency analysis changing the minimum of $q_{inv}$ used in the selection of proton pairs in the range $[10,30]$ MeV/c.
+The corresponding change in the median value of $\phi_2$ was less than $8\%$ indicating that the obtained intermittency result remains practically unaffected by this cut. \item The proton purity level.
+Due to insufficient statistics it was not possible to increase the purity of the proton tracks used in the intermittency analysis of the ``Si"+Si system without increasing significantly the errors of the correlator $\Delta F_2^{(e)}(M)$.
+Thus in our analysis we optimized the choice of the purity level ($80 \%$) taking into account the two competing factors (statistics vs. purity). \end{enumerate} According to the preceding discussion the total systematic error, using an euclidean sum of all contributions, was estimated to be $\delta \phi_{2,sys} = 0.16$.
+For the performed PFs the $\chi^2$ per degree of freedom was below 1.0 (range $[0.09,0.51]$ ) owing to the correlations between the $\Delta F_2(M)$ values of successive M.